-Boho - Fashion History and Bohemian Style
+Boho Clothing: Fashion History and Bohemian Style

-200 Years of Boho
+200 Years of Boho Fashion

-Bohemian style consists of loose, colorful clothing and has been known as boho chic, hippie style, and Aesthetic dress.
+This style consists of loose, colorful clothing and has been known as boho chic, hippie style, and Aesthetic dress.
 With their long flowing hair and rich, though threadbare fabrics, bohemians stand out in a crowd representing a colorful counterculture based on creativity, poverty, and an indifference to social structures and traditions.

-Origin of the Bohemians
+Origin of Bohemian Style

-Formerly, an artist was seen as a skilled and talented crafts person.
+Formerly, an artist was seen as a skilled and talented craftsperson.
 But the Romantic Movement of the late 18th century rejected the confines of bourgeois life and the former importance placed on reason, to embrace the imagination.

 A new cult of personality emerged with the artist as hero and individual style expressed in the way one dressed.
-An artist became a special type of person, not merely a crafts person, but a kind of eccentric genius whose creativity was displayed in the way they lived and looked.
+An artist became a special type of person, not merely a craftsperson, but a kind of eccentric genius whose creativity was displayed in the way they lived and looked.
 The artist himself (or herself) was a piece of art.

-Bohemians in the 19th Century - The Aesthetic Movement
+The Aesthetic Movement

 Believing that the mass production of the Industrial Revolution was dehumanizing, the Aesthetics strove to encourage the old techniques of the Middle Ages with individually crafted goods.
 Clothing was loose and soft, using fabrics colored with organic dyes and decorated with hand embroidery.
 The Pre-Raphaelite artists of the day rejected corsets, crinolines, and the stiff bodices and restrictive clothing of Victorian fashion.